Lizzo's Wood-Grain Nail Art Is Too Good To Miss

-Sunny skies and warm temperatures make us gravitate to colorful nail trends — lavender marble (co-signed by Rihanna), neon tie-dye (recently worn by Bella Hadid and Kylie Jenner), and multi-colored polka dots are all on our must-try list — and we tend to reserve our earth-toned favorites, like tortoiseshell art, for when fall rolls around.
+Sunny skies and warm temperatures make us gravitate to colourful nail trends — lavender marble (co-signed by Rihanna), neon tie-dye (recently worn by Bella Hadid and Kylie Jenner), and 3D resin nails are all on our must-try list — and we tend to reserve our earth-toned favourites, like tortoiseshell art, for when fall rolls around.
 But at the 2019 BET Awards, Lizzo made a strong case for keeping your brown polishes at the ready this summer.

 The Juice singer stole the event's red carpet in a head-to-toe wood-inspired ensemble, including a textured headpiece made of actual hair.
 However, Lizzo's commitment to her wood-grain style went beyond her outfit; she also wore wooden nail art to complete her look.
 So, of course, we're adding the design to the list of inspiration for our next nail appointment.